loverajoel/jstips/_posts/en/2016-02-02-create-range-0...n-easily-using-one-line.md

 }
 add.call(null,5,6);
 ```
-This will retun sun of 5 and 6.
+This will return a sum of 5 and 6.

-map of array in javascript takes two arguments , first callback and second thisArg(context).Callback is taking three arguments , value , index and whole array on which we are iterating.so common syntax is like :
+Map of array in javascript takes two arguments, first callback and second thisArg(context).Callback is taking three arguments, value, index and whole array on which we are iterating.so common syntax is like :

 ```js
 [1,2,3].map(function(val,index,arr){